 Here’s what we recommend:

-LinkedIn’s free plan simply isn’t enough for most users running outreach on LinkedIn.
-While it provides the foundation, it falls short when it comes to actual functionality.
+LinkedIn’s free plan simply isn’t enough for most users running sales outreach on LinkedIn.
+While it provides a strong foundation, it falls short in many areas.

 What plan do we recommend?